Do GFCI Outlets Go Bad?

 Don’t ignore occasional GFI trips in your home, but don’t get too concerned that it’s the fault of just one outlet, either.
 There can be any number of reasons for these breaks that sometimes originate far beyond the outlet in question, such as distant line surges and accidental current leakage.
 Often, a faulty appliance “downstream” will cause any of the GFI outlets in your home to trip.

 Like most things electrical, GFCI outlets do have a life expectancy.
-The industry standard for change-outs is typically every 10 to 15 years, but you really should have a qualified electrician inspect any outlet that has been exposed to excessive UV light, heat, moisture, or chemical vapors, as all these factors can cause a ground fault interrupter to fail prematurely.
+The industry standard for change-outs is typically every 10 to 15 years, which is a factor to consider when wondering do GFCI outlets go bad over time.
+However, you should have a qualified electrician inspect any outlet that has been exposed to excessive UV light, heat, moisture, or chemical vapors, as all these factors can cause a ground fault interrupter to fail prematurely.
 If the internal circuit is still working, one tip-off that you have a worn-out GFI outlet is when it continually trips when you try to use an appliance.

 You should test any GFCI outlet you have outside your house at least once a month.
 Even if they are carefully protected from the elements, the constant exposure to nature makes them more vulnerable than those indoors.
 Pay particular attention to the outlets that are near swimming pools and hot tub/spas, as the inherent danger of these features is often amplified by the use of radios and other plug-in devices around the area.